 For Perth there is no good news on the horizon.
 The population is set to double by 2050 and consumers appear insistent on purchasing massive homes and developers all too happy to sell them.
 Suburbia is now making its way well into Two Rocks in the north and Waroona in the south.
 On completion of those stages, Perth’s sprawl will be 175 kilometres long (109 miles) with many more roads to be built to extend even further in the future.
 Some experts say it could extend even further at its current rate (from Myalup to Lancelin) creating 270km (167 miles) of suburbia.
 The environmental and social damage marches on.

-This isn’t about Perth; it’s simply an excellent example of what all this results in when executed at the extreme.
+This isn’t just about Perth; it’s simply an excellent example of what all this results in when executed at the extreme.
 Many, many places around the world suffer from sprawl and tract housing that forgets that the people living in those homes have lives, and often children they’re supposed to leave a healthy world to.
-I haven’t touched on affordability or the confluence of lobbying and industry that caused this mess.
-There’s a lot that goes into this.
-Some people love sprawl.
-One can easily argue it provides more space than a city dweller and that the market determines our suburban direction.
-I’m European so wasn’t raised with this view that the space needs to come in our own homes to fill with stuff (I’d prefer we kept as much of our wild areas, wild).
-I can sympathize with those desires though and there needs to be solutions well beyond the city limits.
+I haven’t touched on affordability or the confluence of lobbying, economics and industry that helped cause this mess.
+While I prefer wild places stay wild wherever possible, some people love the sprawl and give no thought to the what’s occurred for that dream to be built.
+One can argue sprawl provides more space than a city dweller and that the market determines our suburban direction.
+I can sympathize with those desires and there needs to be solutions well beyond the city limits.
 As our population continues to grow though, whether sprawl like this is sustainable across countries like America & Australia is highly debatable.
 What we’re leaving for the future is too.

-What we ought to remember is that urban development is social justice.
+We ought to remember that urban development is social justice.
 Town planning is user experience design.
 Architecture is environmental policy.
 Housing policy is climate policy.
 They need to get into cahoots together for much more than the money.